dmbarbour/glas/docs/GlasDesign.md

 # Glas Design

-Glas was named in allusion to transparency of glass, human mastery over glass as a material, and phased or 'staged' creation with glass (liquid and solid).
+Glas was named in allusion to transparency of glass, human mastery over glass as a material, and staged creation with glass (liquid and solid).

 Design goals for glas include compositionality, extensibility, reproducibility, modularity, metaprogramming, and live coding.
 Compared to conventional languages, there is much more focus on compile-time computation and staging.
-To support live coding, the default [application model](GlasApps.md) is also non-conventional.

-## Command Line Interface (CLI)

-The glas system starts with a command line tool 'glas'.
-This tool has built-in knowledge for compiling glas modules and running glas applications.
-Relevant to my design goals, the command line language is also very extensible through staged computing and definition of 'glas-cli-\*' modules.
-Users can effectively define their own command line languages.
+Interaction with a glas system is initially through a command line 'glas' executable.
 See [Glas CLI](GlasCLI.md) for details.

-## Modules and Syntax Extension

-Modules are represented by files and folders.
-Every valid module compiles to a glas value (see *Data*).
-In most cases these values represent *Programs and Applications*, but data modules are also useful and can be referenced as constants.

-A file is compiled based on its file extensions.
-To process a file named "foo.ext", the glas command line will first compile a global module named lang-ext, which must define a compilation function, then apply this compilation function to the file binary.
-To ensure a reproducible outcome, the compiler function has very limited access to effects.
-To bootstrap this system, a compiler for ".glas" files is built-in to the CLI, and we'll first compile lang-glas if possible.

-File extensions may be composed.
-For example, "example.json.m4.gz" would essentially apply a pipeline of three compilers: lang-gz then lang-m4 then lang-json.
-This might decompress the file binary, apply a text macro preprocessor, then parse the result as JSON.
-Conversely, if file extensions are elided the compiled value is the unmodified file binary.

-A folder is compiled to the value of its contained "main" file, which may have any recognized file extension.
-Folders are implicit dependency boundaries: a compiler can reference only local files or subfolders, or external modules referenced through the system configuration.
-Folders may also contain ad-hoc auxilliary content such as tests, readme, signed manifest, or license file.

 ## Data